In January 2016, the government accepted the recommendations of the Royalty Review Advisory Panel report.

-You may amend a project, within certain constraints.
-This may involve applying again.
+A project may be amended, within certain constraints which may involve applying again.

 Refer to ERP guidelines for project amendment details.

-- your project has expanded and you want to increase the number of wells eligible for program benefits
+- the project has expanded and there is a need to increase the number of wells eligible for program benefits

-- your project has decreased in size by more than 20%
+- the project has decreased in size by more than 20%

 Email: [email protected]